pumice like light porous foamed material

 Nov 23, 2013· Pumice is a very porous form of vitrified volcanic rock, usually of very light colon.
 Its true density, i.e. the density of the powdered material, amounts to between 2 and 3 kg/ dm³ and its bulk density, i.e. the density of the loosely piled material, amounts to between 0.3 and 0.8 kg/dm 3 .

 Jan 22, 2021· Image credits Kai Schreiber / Flickr.
-Pumice is a lightly colored rock with a very y structure.
+Pumice is a lightly colored rock with a very foamy structure.
 It's so porous, in fact, that most specimens can float on water (until they eventually become ...

 BUILDING WITH PUMICE: Making blocks out of pumice, lime ...